N-M-Luna/recipe-box/README.md

 #### /login routes

-- **/login/signup** - creates a new user.
+- POST **/login/signup** - creates a new user.

-- **/login/** - reads an existing user.
+- GET **/login/** - reads an existing user.

-- **/login/password** - updates a user's password.
+- PUT **/login/password** - updates a user's password.
 (Restricted to authenticated users.)

-- **/login/delete** - deletes a user.
+- DELETE **/login/:userId** - deletes a user.
 (Restricted to authorized users.)

 #### /recipes routes

-- **/recipes/add** - creates a new recipe.
+- POST **/recipes/** - creates a new recipe.
 (Restricted to authenticated users.)

-- **/recipes/** - reads all the recipes.
+- GET **/recipes/** - reads all the recipes.
 Returns recipe objects after swapping the ingredients field (an array of `[int, _id]` arrays) with an array of strings that describe the ingredients and their quantities.

-- **/recipes/:userId** - reads all recipes by user with id: userId.
+- GET **/recipes/:userId** - reads all recipes by user with id: userId.

-- **/recipes/search** - reads all recipes that match a query (by text search or by ingredient)
+- GET **/recipes/search** - reads all recipes that match a query (by text search or by ingredient)

-- **/recipes/edit** - updates an existing recipe.
+- PUT **/recipes/:recipeId** - updates an existing recipe.
 (Authenticated users can update only their own recipes.)

-- **recipes/delete** - deletes a recipe.
+- DELETE **recipes/:recipeId** - deletes a recipe.
 (Authenticated users can delete their own recipes.
 Authorized users can delete any recipe.)

 #### /menu routes

 > All /menu routes require authentication.

-- **/menu/** - reads the user's menu.
+- GET **/menu/** - reads the user's menu.

-- **/grocery-list** - reads the user's grocery list
+- GET **/grocery-list** - reads the user's grocery list

-- **/menu/add** - update user's menu to include a recipe and the user's grocery list to include the corresponding ingredients.
+- PUT **/menu/** - update user's menu to include a recipe and the user's grocery list to include the corresponding ingredients.

-- **/menu/clear** - delete all recipes from user's menu and all ingredients from user's grocery list.
+- DELETE **/menu/clear** - delete all recipes from user's menu and all ingredients from user's grocery list.

 ## Project requirements

 - There are 7 routes that use **authentication** and 2 routes that use **authorization**.

 - The /login and the /recipes routes are both complete sets of **CRUD routes**.
-The /menu routes only have Read and Update route.
+The /menu routes only have Read, Update, and Delete routes.

 - The following fields should be **unique**: name (in ingredients), title (in recipes), and  email (in user).